Legal and data protection research writer at TermsFeed.

-In Oregon, the legislature amended its existing Consumer Information Protection Act (OCIPA), and that amendment became enforceable at the beginning of January 2020.
-The idea behind the amendment was to ensure that OCIPA was expanded to encompass much more than merely "identity theft protection."
-Now, there's a focus on the much broader notion of data rights and consumer privacy.
+In Oregon, the legislature amended its existing Consumer Information Protection Act (OCIPA) to include biometric data, and that amendment became enforceable at the beginning of January 2020.

-Of course, biometric data is now included under OCIPA's umbrella of data rights and privacy.
-Personal information, such as images of fingerprints, iris or retina, and other automatic measurements of an individual's physical characteristics, are now covered.
-Indeed any biometric information used to authenticate a person's identity during a transaction is included in the bill's protections.
+This means that personal information, such as images of fingerprints, iris or retina, and other automatic measurements of an individual's physical characteristics, are now covered.

 In the article below, we'll go over the details of Oregon's biometric data and privacy law in more detail, its requirements, what you need to do to bring your business into compliance, and we'll go over best practices.

 At Step 1, select the Website option or App option or both.